 The first step was to remove new COVID-19-related border procedures that PREIA research demonstrated were not effective in limiting the spread of the disease—these ceased in July.
 PREIA then worked with the Executive Committee leading Pakistan’s reform process to prioritise “quick wins” that tackled critical bottlenecks.
 As a result, new commercial land border posts were opened to diversify trade traffic away from the two existing posts in Torkham and Chaman.
 Requirements to scan trucks at the border and inland terminals were relaxed.
 An effective monopoly on the supply of trackers to trucks was addressed by allowing additional firms to supply this equipment.
 The government is also working to improve regulation of shipping companies that currently impose prohibitive costs and requirements on traders.

 COVID-19 prompted similar adaptation in Myanmar.
-The DaNa Facility in Myanmar is an innovative private sector development initiative within FCDO’s wider Business for Shared Prosperity Programme.
-With the advent of the pandemic, DaNa pivoted quickly to help the Government of Myanmar understand the impact of the coronavirus on business and teamed up with the International Trade Centre (ITC) and UN Capital Development Fund to gather evidence and prepare policy ideas to inform development of the COVID-19 Economic Relief Plan.
+The Economic Response Facility (ERF) in Myanmar is an innovative private sector development initiative within FCDO’s wider Business for Shared Prosperity Programme.
+With the advent of the pandemic, ERF pivoted quickly to help the Government of Myanmar understand the impact of the coronavirus on business and teamed up with the International Trade Centre (ITC) and UN Capital Development Fund to gather evidence and prepare policy ideas to inform development of the COVID-19 Economic Relief Plan.

 This process included a business survey carried out by the Asia Foundation, covering 750 companies; exporter surveys; and policy notes focused on financial inclusion, medical supplies, foreign investment, and support to micro, small, and medium-sized enterprises (MSMEs).
 This evidence suggested that trade and business continuity was under severe stress.
 The Asia Foundation found that by May, 29 percent of enterprises had completely closed, profitability had declined, workers were being laid off, and half of enterprises saw their survival at risk.
 The garments, textiles, hotel, and tourism sectors were particularly hard hit.